 Ms. Sneed handed out the materials.
 Right away, her artists got down to business.

 A few days later, the partners presented their posters.
 After that, Ms. Sneed displayed them proudly in the hall.
 Her mentor, Mrs. Brown, took notice.
-“Awesome work,” she said to her mentee.
+“Awesome bulletin board,” she said to her mentee.

 Review & Assessment